IamImji/Robotics2_JacobianandPT_Group4_SCARA_2024/README.md

 ## II.
 Introduction of the Project

 ## III.
 Jacobian Matrix of SCARA Mechanical Manipulator description and computation.

+<div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The term Jacobian often represents both the jacobian matrix and determinants, which is defined for the finite number of function with the same number of variables.
+Here, each row consists of the first partial derivative of the same function, with respect to the variables.
+The jacobian matrix can be of any form.
+It may be a square matrix (number of rows and columns are equal) or the rectangular matrix(the number of rows and columns are not equal).</div>

+\
 <div align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Jacobian matrix is a fundamental notion in mathematics, particularly multivariable calculus.
 Its purpose is to depict the rate at which one set of variables changes in relation to another.
 In essence, if you have a function that maps from one vector space to another (like a multivariable function), the Jacobian matrix tells you how each output variable changes concerning each input variable.</div>

 \